llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 3 - Migrate Cassandra Workloads to Cosmos DB.md

 2. On the **All resources** page, click **cassandraserver-ip**.
 3. On the **cassandraserver-ip** page, make a note of the **IP address**.
 4. In the toolbar at the top of the Azure portal, click **Cloud Shell**.
+5. If the **You have no storage mounted** message box appears, click **Create storage**.
+6. When the Cloud Shell starts, in the drop-down list above the Cloud Shell window, select **Bash**.
-5. In the Cloud Shell, if you haven't performed Lab 2, run the following command to download the sample code and data for this workshop:
+7. In the Cloud Shell, if you haven't performed Lab 2, run the following command to download the sample code and data for this workshop:

     ```bash
     git clone https://github.com/MicrosoftLearning/DP-160T00A-Migrating-your-Database-to-Cosmos-DB migration-workshop-apps
     ```

-6. Move to the **migration-workshop-apps/Cassandra** folder:
+8. Move to the **migration-workshop-apps/Cassandra** folder:

     ```bash
     cd ~/migration-workshop-apps/Cassandra
     ```

-7. Enter the following commands to copy the setup scripts and data to the **cassandraserver** virtual machine.
+9. Enter the following commands to copy the setup scripts and data to the **cassandraserver** virtual machine.
 Replace *\<ip address\>* with the value of the **cassandraserver-ip** IP address:

     ```bash
     scp *.* azureuser@<ip address>:~
     ```

+10. At the prompt, type **yes** to continue connecting.
-8. At the **Password** prompt, enter the password **Pa55w.rdPa55w.rd**
+11. At the **Password** prompt, enter the password **Pa55w.rdPa55w.rd**
-9. Type the following command to connect to the **cassandraserver** virtual machine.
+12. Type the following command to connect to the **cassandraserver** virtual machine.
 Specify the IP address of the **cassandraserver** virtual machine:

     ```bash
     ssh azureuser@<ip address>
     ```

-10. At the prompt, type **yes** to continue connecting.
-11. At the **Password** prompt, enter the password **Pa55w.rdPa55w.rd**
+13. At the **Password** prompt, enter the password **Pa55w.rdPa55w.rd**
-12. Run the following command to connect to the Cassandra database, create the tables required by this lab, and populate them.
+14. Run the following command to connect to the Cassandra database, create the tables required by this lab, and populate them.

     ```bash
     bash upload.sh